No items found.

 All of us have a role to play in seeing that an election campaign gets to the heart of the issues.
 Candidates, political parties, local councils and other public bodies, voluntary, community, charitable and trade union organisations, can all contribute to an election campaign that gets to the heart of the issues and is conducted in a responsible manner.

 Racism, racial hatred, prejudice and misunderstanding are serious dangers throughout Britain and wherever elections are being held.
 We call on all who have a role to play in ensuring that our elections are fair and truly free, to join us in supporting this call for an election campaign rid of the exploitation of prejudice.
-To achieve:

 - vigorous debate during the coming election campaign around the issues facing the UK – and relevant local areas – today

 - full participation by all involved - candidates, electors and the wider public

 - a secure and open atmosphere during the election campaign so that all electors feel able take part in debating the issues, challenging candidates and gaining a proper understanding of their different approaches and proposed solutions